 - National Radio Symphony Orchestra (NOSPR): probably the most modern opera hall in the world.
 The acoustic seems to be one of the best in Europe.
 Address: plac Wojciecha Kilara 1.

 And the Rynek?
-Today, this is a modern city square with lounge chairs, a pond and a few restored historical buildings.
+Today, this is a modern city square with lounge chairs, a pond, and a few restored historical buildings.
 Still, it is nothing like the colorful market square in other Polish cities, but it is a huge step forward to Katowice.

-Back to the mining history of Kato, because did you know that mine companies built special residential neighborhoods for their employees?
+Back to the mining history of Kato, because did you know those mine companies built special residential neighborhoods for their employees?
 At the beginning of the twentieth-century coalmine company ‘Giesche’ built the residential neighborhood called Nikiszowiec and housed 1.000 people here.
 It was a self-sustaining community with their own school, hospital, police station, bakery, and church.
 The design of this neighborhood showed unity and symmetry: all buildings were constructed with red bricks and red-painted window frames.
 The neighborhood consisted of about six blocks and every block had its own big communal courtyard.
 If you look at the photos, it might remind you of a scene right out of the Netflix series Peaky Blinder, doesn’t it?

-Pick up the audio tour
+Tip: Pick up the audio tour

 I recommend everyone to pick up a free audio tour at the Industrial Ethnographic Museum (Rymarka 4) before you start wandering off into the neighborhood.
 With the information on the audio tour the area comes more to life.
 To pick up the audio tour, you have to pay a deposit of 50 zloty and you have to show your passport or ID.
 By the way, Nikiszowiec is still a residential area, so please treat the area and the people who live here with respect.